Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 In a linearizable system we imagine that there must be some point in time (between the start and end of the write operation) at which the value of x atomically flips from 0 to 1.
 Thus, if one client’s read returns the new value 1, all subsequent reads must also return the new value, even if the write operation has not yet completed.

 > **Linearizability Versus Serializability**
+>
 > Serializability is an isolation property of transactions.
 It guarantees that transactions behave the same as if they had executed in some serial order (each transaction running to completion before the next transaction starts).
 It is okay for that serial order to be different from the order in which transactions were actually run.
 > Linearizability is a recency guarantee on reads and writes of a register (an individual object).
 It doesn’t group operations together into transactions, so it does not prevent problems such as write skew.
 > A database may provide both serializability and linearizability, and this combination is known as **strict serializability** or **strong one-copy serializability**.
+>
 > Implementations of serializability based on two-phase locking or actual serial execution are typically linearizable.
+>
+> However, serializable snapshot isolation is not linearizable: by design, it makes reads from a consistent snapshot, to avoid lock contention between readers and writers.

 ### Implementing Linearizable Systems